ntustison/Histograms/Text/stitched.md

   within-algorithm consistency.

 * A significant issue was whether or not to use the N4 bias correction algorithm as a preprocessing step.
-We ultimately decided to include it for two reasons.
-  First, it is explicitly used in multiple algorithms (e.g., [@Tustison:2011aa;@He:2016aa;@Santyr:2019aa;@Zha:2016aa;@Shammi:2021aa]) despite the issues raised previously due to the fact that it qualitatively
+We ultimately decided to include it for two reasons.[^5] First, it is explicitly used in multiple algorithms (e.g., [@Tustison:2011aa;@He:2016aa;@Santyr:2019aa;@Zha:2016aa;@Shammi:2021aa]) despite the issues raised previously due to the fact that it qualitatively